Kexitor/local_news_agent/README.md

 base_news_url = "https://dzen.ru/news" # page url, where news comes from
 ```

-3. Turn on your Ollama server or LM Studio with correct server API and check is chosen mode is able to use tools.
+3. Turn on your Ollama server or LM Studio with correct server API and check if chosen model is able to use tools.

 4. Test agent work: